as-one/starter-app/README.md

 Options:

-- --input or -i: Defines the input folder;
+- --input or -i: Defines the input folder.
+Default: src;
-- --output or -o: Defines the output folder;
+- --output or -o: Defines the output folder.
+Default: dist;

 Examples: